An HR Glossary for HR Terms

-What is a 147c Letter?
+What Is a 147c Letter?

-How Do I Request a 147c Letter?
+How Do I Request an IRS Letter 147c?

 To request a 147c letter from the IRS, contact the IRS Business and Specialty Tax line at 1-800-829-4933.
 They are open Monday through Friday from 7:00 AM to 7:00 PM, taxpayer local time (Alaska and Hawaii follow Pacific Time).
 Be prepared to answer several security questions.
 After that, the IRS will mail or fax you your 147c letter.

-What are the Alternatives to Requesting a 147c Letter?
+What Are the Alternatives to Requesting a 147c Letter?

 - Contact financial institutions where you used your EIN to open an account or apply for a loan.